hikoz/spring-comparing-template-engines/README.md

 ### TODO

 + mvn package to create executable jar.
-+ use custom base name of messagesource in HTTL
-+ i18n for jade
-+ fix NPE in Scalate
-+ how to compile jasper in Java Application
 + measure rendering time.
 + pretty print
 + use good benchmark library if exists

++ HTTL: use custom base name of messagesource
++ Scalate: fix NPE
++ JSP: how to compile by jasper in Java Application

 ## Benchmarking

-Rendered in 5 seconds with 10 concurrent requests
+Rendered in 5 seconds with 10 concurrent requests mustache.java is the fastest.
 ```
-{handlebars=31385, rythm=19732, thymeleaf=9038, mustache=79612, httl=0, velocity=108777, freemarker=92269, jade=0}
+{handlebars=31093, rythm=19248, thymeleaf=9921, mustache=107926, jmustache=70232, velocity=97288, freemarker=91943, jade=33084}
 ```